rubencaro/bolt/README.md

 Be careful with your `stones` version.
 It should match Bolt's needs.
 Freeze your tags when your app is stable.

-Actually, as your task will run in a fork from Bolt itself, you should take a look at what Bolt has already loaded when your task starts.
+As your task will run in a fork from Bolt itself, you should take a look at what Bolt has already loaded when your task starts.
 It's meant to evolve towards a minimum, reaching it someday.

 After `bundle install` you should run `bolt_setup` from your app's folder.
 That will create a wrapper of the `bolt_watchdog` for that version of Bolt and for